zileo-net/ohdear-healthchecks/README.md

 That registry should of course be referenced as a singleton object, with the health checks registration being executed at startup time, depending on which Java framework your application is based on.

-## Advanced options

-By default, the `HealthCheckRegistry` executes your checks one by one.
-You can pass `true` as the first constructor argument to execute them all at a time, using a _parallelized stream_.

 ## Using with DropWizard Health Checks

 You already implemented health checks with Dropwizard library and want to reuse them with OhDear?
 Feel free to reuse and adapt below code, acting as a bridge between Dropwizard results and this library.